lswiderski/mi-scale-exporter/docs/index.md

 It also allows you to upload manually entered body composition data to the Garmin cloud.

+> [!CAUTION]
+> This application is not supported or endorsed by Xiaomi or Garmin.
+So it could stop working at any moment.
+It is intended for personal use only and is not to be used for financial gain.
+The creator takes no responsibility for any consequences that may arise from its use.

 ## If you like my work, you can buy me a coffee

 <a href="https://www.buymeacoffee.com/lukaszswiderski" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>